rust-stuco/lectures/week6/modules_testing.md

     * Generally not recommended since it clutters the namespace

 <!--
-The one case where glob is idiomatic is with the prelude pattern
+The one case where glob is idiomatic is with the `use some_crate::prelude::*` pattern.

 It does not actually increase compilation cost, it just makes dealing with namespace collisions annoying, so it is good practice to only bring in what you actually need.